MichaelDemidov/Firebird-Auto-Updater/README.md

 ; * GROUP = folder name for the Windows Start menu
 ; * TYPE = installation type
 ; * COMPONENTS = components to install
-; * TASKS = additional tasks, here: create the gds32.dll and copy it to the ;   Windows\System directory
+; * TASKS = additional tasks, here: create the gds32.dll to support legacy
-; * SILENT = the installer runs in “silent” mode and does not require user ;   intervention (do not write anything after the equal sign) !define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
+;   applications and copy it to the Windows\SystemXX directory ; * SILENT = the installer runs in “silent” mode and does not require user ;   intervention (do not write anything after the equal sign) !define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
 3.0 (Win32)" /TYPE=clientinstall /COMPONENTS=clientcomponent \
 /TASKS=copyfbclienttosystask,copyfbclientasgds32task /SILENT'

-; client installer options server installation parameters (the meaning of the ; options is the same as for the client, see above) !define SERVER_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
+; Firebird server installer options server (the meaning of the options is ; the same as for the client, see above)
+!define SERVER_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
 3.0 (Win32)" /TYPE=serverinstall /COMPONENTS=servercomponent,devadmincomponent,\
 clientcomponent /TASKS=usesuperservertask,useservicetask,autostarttask,\